AI-Hypercomputer/xpk/README.md

     MY_ENV_VAR=hello
     ```

-* Workload create accepts a --debug-dump-gcs flag which is a path to GCS bucket.
+* `xpk workload create` accepts a --debug-dump-gcs flag which is a path to GCS bucket.
 Passing this flag sets the XLA_FLAGS='--xla_dump_to=/tmp/xla_dump/' and uploads
 hlo dumps to the specified GCS bucket for each worker.